 - T2DM is associated with worse liver disease, including a two to four-fold increase in advanced liver disease, cirrhosis and hepatocellular carcinoma.

-- UF researchers found that sugars fructose and sucrose play a key role in the development of fatty liver and nonalcoholic steatohepatitis (NASH)7.
+- UF researchers found that sugars fructose and sucrose play a key role in the development of fatty liver and nonalcoholic steatohepatitis (NASH)8.

-- Routine screening of NAFLD- Magenetic Resonance Imaging & Spectroscopy (MRS) techniques are employed to screen patients with NAFLD for T2DM and NASH, in addition to liver biopsies for individuals who are at highest risk of disease progression
+- Routine screening of NAFLD- Non-invasive imaging techniques (MRI, MRS) are employed to screen patients with NAFLD for T2DM and NASH, and liver biopsies are performed in individuals who are at highest risk of disease progression

 - Exploring Patient Metabolic Profile- UF research continues to unlock the complex role of ethnic makeup in patients diagnosed with NAFLD, such as high rates of sedentarism, obesity, and Hispanic ancestry

 - Identifying plasma biomarkers for diagnosis- Basic research labs focus on understanding the role of mitochondrial metabolism in the pathophysiology of obesity, insulin resistance, and fatty liver and defining how ‘nutrient overload’ causes alterations in glucose and mitochondrial metabolism in the liver9